 You won’t Smell Any Worse: Somehow we absorbed the notion that shaving off our armpit hair was saving us from terrible body odor, but that just isn’t true.
 Science has uncovered that the impact of shaving on odor is minimal at best.

 You Won’t Sweat More: Similar to the idea that unshaved underarms smell less lovely than shaven ones, we also tend to think that shaving helps us sweat less.
-The reality: shaving, or not, has no effect on how much we sweat.
+The reality: shaving, or not, likely has no effect on how much we sweat.

 If you’ve thought about stopping your under-arm shaving, the above information may be enough to convince you of what a healthy option it is.
 And if you haven’t ever considered it, this is an excellent opportunity to look into why!
 Luckily, there’s no commitment needed; while some people who choose to stop shaving never go back to it, you can always pick a razor back up again at any time.